Poultry Equipment Buyer's Guide

 Small Animal and Poultry Drinker (106141): This 20-gallon capacity drinker has six openings for multiple birds, and is easy to clean and refill.
 Erosion and rust are not an issue with the Small Animal and Poultry Drinker, which can water up to 200 hens.

 Bell-Matic Poultry Waterer (105802): This waterer is designed for use with birds of all sizes and types.
 With very few components, the Bell-Matic Poultry Waterer allows for easy cleaning and maintenance.
 Supplying water for 20 full-grown birds, the high sensitivity of this waterer allows for very accurate water level control with little to no spillage.

-If the housing is for layers, nesting space should be available; one nest box should be provided for every four birds and placed somewhere the birds feel comfortable.
-It is recommended that the nesting spaces are on a slant, so freshly laid eggs will roll away from the chickens, keeping them clean and protected.
+If the housing is for layers, nesting space should be available; one nest box should be provided for every four birds, and placed somewhere the birds feel comfortable.
+It is recommended that the nesting spaces be on a slant, so freshly laid eggs will roll away from the chickens, keeping them clean and protected.
 Easy access to the nesting spaces is important, as it will make egg collection easier and minimize broken eggs.